-Further south the rounded hills and mountains of the Eifel and Huynsruck uplands front the Rhine River Valley.
-Moving eastward through Germany, the Vogelsberg Mountains, Rhon Plateau (or Mts.) and Thuringian Forest are the dominate features.
+Further south, the rounded hills and mountains of the Eifel and Huynsruck uplands front the Rhine River Valley.
+Moving eastward through Germany, the Vogelsberg Mountains, Rhon Plateau (or Mts.), and Thuringian Forest are the dominant features.
 The uplands continue eastward, eventually rising into the Ore Mountains on the Czech Republic border.

-In the far south the land remains mostly hilly, with heavily forested mountains.
-The Bohemian Forest covers a lower mountain range along the Czech Republic border, and along the country's far-southwestern border with the Rhine River and France stands the thick (story-book famous) Black Forest.
+In the far south, the land remains mostly hilly, with heavily forested mountains.
+The Bohemian Forest covers a lower mountain range along the Czech Republic border.
+Along the country's far-southwestern border with the Rhine River and France stands the thick (story-book famous) Black Forest.

-The Bavarian Alps, the highest mountains in Germany stretch across its southern border with Austria.
-Snow-covered Zugspitze, Germany's highest point is found here.
-It is 2,962 m (9,718 ft) tall and has been marked on the map by a yellow upright triangle.
+The Bavarian Alps, the highest mountains in Germany, stretch across its southern border with Austria.
+Snow-covered Zugspitze, Germany's highest point, is found here.
+It is 2,962 m (9,718 ft) tall and marked on the map by a yellow upright triangle.

-Across Germany a large series of man-made canals join navigable rivers, creating thousands of miles of interconnecting inland waterways.
-They're used for commercial and local traffic, and by large fleets of cruising riverboats and charter barges.
+Across Germany, many human-made canals join navigable rivers, creating thousands of miles of interconnecting inland waterways.
+They're used for commercial and local traffic and by large fleets of cruising riverboats and charter barges.